Aqdus01/Aqdus01.github.io/_pages/about.md

   - /about.html
 ---

- I am working as a Research Assistant at the [University of Cambridge](https://www.cam.ac.uk/), [McDonald Institute for Archaeological Research](https://www.arch.cam.ac.uk/institutes-and-facilities-overview/mcdonald-institute-archaeological-research) on faical emotions recognitions in visual arts.
+ I am a PostDoc Researcher in [Affective Intelligence and Robotics Laboratory (AFAR)](https://cambridge-afar.github.io/) at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/),  [University of Cambridge, UK](https://www.cam.ac.uk/).
+Currently I am working on [WorkingAge](https://www.workingage.eu/) project for affective analysis of workforce to promote healthy habits in their working environment and daily living activities and to improve their working and living conditions .

-I completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University (JBNU), Jeonju, Republic of Korea,](https://www.jbnu.ac.kr/kor/) (2019-2021) with research focused on fundamental Deep Learning and applications of Compuer Vision to Healthcare and Precision Agriculture.
+I have received my  my Master's Degree in Electronics and Information Engineering from [Coventry University, UK,](https://www.coventry.ac.uk/) in 2016 and PhD in Computer Science with Visual Analaysis & Perception (VAP) Laboratory at [Aalborg University, Denmark](https://www.en.aau.dk/) with research focused on Facial Emotion Recognition for Citizens with Traumatic Brain Injury for Therapeutic Robot Interaction.

-I obtained my B.S. in Electrical and Electronics Engineering with <b> Magna Cum Laude </b> from [Bahria University Islamabad, (BUIC) Pakistan](https://www.bahria.edu.pk/) (2014-2018).

 ## Research Interests
-* My primary research interest is to solve vision based problems like Segmentation, Detection, Depth Estimation, and Classification.
+* My primary research interest is in affective computing and human behavior analysis in working environmetal conditions.
-* I also investigate topics related to Deep learning on Mobile Devices, Bioinformatics, Optical Flow and Signal Processing.
+* I also investigate topics related to human-Robot interaction, Neuro inpired AI, Deep learning and Computer Vision.

 ## Honors and Awards